bastianrecr/social-links-profile-fm/README.md

-The README file has been updated to reflect the new font import in your `index.css`.
-Here is the revised version:

----

 # Frontend Mentor - Social links profile solution

 This is a solution to the [Social links profile challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.